BU Today

 Jamaicaway and Pond Street

-To get to Jamaica Pond, follow the bike path that runs along the Emerald Necklace from the Landmark Center to JP.
-Covering 68 acres, Jamaica Pond is a great place for a bike ride or stroll.
+To get to Jamaica Pond, follow the bike path that runs along the Emerald Necklace from the Landmark Center on Boston’s Park Drive to JP.
+Covering 68 acres, Jamaica Pond is a great place for a stroll (dogs must be leashed).
 This kettle pond formed by glaciers was once a reservoir for the city of Boston.
 Today, holders of a Massachusetts fishing license can fish the pond.
-Sailboats and rowboats are available for rent by the hour during the summer months.
+Sailboats and rowboats are available for rent by the hour during the summer.

 Arnold Arboretum

-The crown jewel of all of JP’s parks, the Arnold Arboretum offers a stunning landscape that changes with the seasons.
-Like Jamaica Pond, the Arboretum is another link in the city’s Emerald Necklace.
+The crown jewel of JP’s open spaces, the Arnold Arboretum offers a stunning landscape that changes with the seasons.
+Like Jamaica Pond, the Arboretum is a link in the city’s Emerald Necklace.
 Originally owned by Harvard University, the Arboretum was established in 1872, making it the oldest public arboretum in North America.
-It was deeded to the city of Boston in 1882, and Harvard was given a 1,000-year lease and operates the property.
-Today, it is one of the world’s preeminent research institutions, with more than 15,000 plants spread across 265 acres.
-The Arboretum is famous for its annual Lilac Sunday, held each May to celebrate and showcase its world-class collection of lilac trees.
+It was deeded to the city of Boston in 1882; Harvard was given a 1,000-year lease and currently operates the property.
+Today, it is one of the world’s preeminent educational and research institutions and a National Historic Landmark, with more than 16,000 plants in its living collection, spread across 281 acres.
+The arboretum is famous for its annual Lilac Sunday, held each May to celebrate and showcase its world-class collection of more than 400 lilac trees.

 Forest Hills Cemetery